 Pandemic-related Payment and Interest Pause Ends August 31

-- Since March 2020, federally-held student loans have had payments and interest paused. - Relief ended on August 31: interest resumed starting September 1 and payments have started.
+- Since March 2020, federally-held student loans have had payments and interest paused. - Relief ends on August 31: interest will resume starting September 1 and payments will resume starting October 1.

 "On-Ramp" to Repayment